intel/dffml/docs/tutorials/sources/file.rst

     :lines: 26-47

 This method will be used to load the data from the file(s).
 We will be reading data from the file object (ifile) and loading that data into memory (self.mem).
-Each Record instance consist of name(str type) of the record and data(dict type), with data having a key ``features`` which stores all the data for that record.
+Each :py:class:`Record <dffml.record.Record>` instance consist of key (str type) of the record and data (dict type), with data having a key ``features`` which stores all the data for that record.

 Going over the code, we have defined a coroutine with two parameters self and ifile, here ifile is the file object. we are reading from the ifile file object.
 Each section of the